mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.

 The forwarding stays active as long as the respective stream is open.
-Forwarding can be either realised by sending data on that stream together with an indication of message length or use of HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}} where the payload of one frame is mapped to one message.
-Datagrams are mapped to a forwarding flow based on the Datagram-flow-ID that is carried in both the HTTP/3 datagram itself as well as in the Datagram-Flow-Id Header of the CONNECT-IP request itself as already defined in {{I-D.schinazi-masque-connect-udp}}.
+Forwarding can be either be realised by sending data on that stream together with an indication of message length or use of HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}} where the payload of one frame is mapped to one message.
+Datagrams are mapped to a forwarding flow based on the Datagram-flow-ID that is carried in both the HTTP/3 datagram itself as well as in the Datagram-Flow-Id Header of the CONNECT-IP request as specified for CONNECT-UDP in {{I-D.schinazi-masque-connect-udp}}.

 ## Client Behavior {#client}

+To request IP proxying, a send a CONNECT-IP request to the forwarding proxy indicating the target host and port in the ":authority" pseudo-header field.
+Host portion is either an IP literal encapsulated within square brackets, an IPv4 address in dotted-decimal form, or a registered name.
+Different that for the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
+Therefore, the client does not need to wait for an HTTP response in order to send forwarding data.

+Forwarding data can either be send directly on the same HTTP stream as the CONNECT-IP request.
+In this case the Content-Length header is used to indicate the length of the first message of the forwarding data.
+An HTTP datagram encapsulated in a QUIC datagram can be send in the same
+QUIC packet.
+In this case the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.

+TODO: how to know the length of follow up message on the same stream.
+And also note the different properties of streams and datagrams, e.g regarding ordering and reliability.
+Also discuss if both stream data and datagram data can be used with the same forwaridng request.
+Is that needed ?
+Is there a use case for that?

 ## Proxy Behavior {#server}